NVIDIA/ais-k8s/operator/README.md

 In a development/testing K8s setup, the `mountpaths` attached to storage target pods may either be block devices (no disks) or share a disk.
 This will result in target pod errors such as `has no disks` or `filesystem sharing is not allowed`.
-To deploy AIStore cluster on such K8s environments, set a shared label for each mountpath as follows:
+To deploy AIStore cluster in such K8s environments, set a shared label for each mountpath as follows:

 ```yaml
 # config/samples/ais_v1beta1_sample.yaml